W/O Nav/W DA Spencer 1600179 RAFVR DFC

 211 Squadron Operations Reports/Sortie Reports TNA AIR 27/1305 to AIR 27/1310

-DA Spencer DFC personal correspondence and photographs
+DA Spencer DFC photographs and personal correspondence with author

 DA Spencer Looking Backwards Over Burma (Woodfield 2009)

 Site created 15 Apr 2001, last updated 31 Jul 2017.
 Page created 15 Mar 2006, last updated 31 Jul 2017

 Home | Site Summary | Next | Previous | Enquiries | Glossary | Site updates | Site Search